-BOW is a formally established non-profit association consisting of award winning filmmakers and writers, vastly experienced sailors and explorers alongside world class research scientists in oceanography, marine biology, technology and education.
-All of whom are seeking to create and support the Blue Ocean Watch (BOW) online platform.
-The BOW platform acts as the portal for oceanic and marine research to reach educational institutes and the general public, in many ways acting as a Rosetta stone to translate complicated scientific endeavours into understandable, actionable, accessible information.
+BOW is a formally established non-profit association consisting of award-winning filmmakers and writers, vastly experienced sailors and explorers alongside world class research scientists in oceanography, marine biology, technology and education.
+All are seeking to create and support the BOW online platform which acts as the portal for oceanic and marine research to reach educational institutes and social media, to translate complicated scientific endeavours into understandable, actionable, accessible information.
 Due to the diversity of our contributors, the resources of scientific knowledge and data that we will accumulate over time will be unparalleled.

 At no other times in man’s history have we been so well equipped to document and communicate our scientific observations, activities and findings.
-Blue Ocean will take you beneath the waves to explore this special environment, this extraordinary world.
+Blue Ocean Watch will take you beneath the waves to explore this special environment, this extraordinary world.
 Through the eyes of marine biologists, oceanographers, palaeontologists, and maritime biochemists, we will see this submarine world in a new way.
 Not alien, but familiar.
 Not hostile, but intrinsic to our survival.
 Historically, research scientists have mainly worked alone within their own agenda unable to benefit from a wider sharing of their results with other scientists – until now.

-We know there are other tremendous philanthropic and government sponsored projects creating amazing media material and scientific insights – we hope to partner with many of them – however, what is missing currently is a co-ordinated, dedicated organisation whose central aim is to take this material and provide an education-focused distribution platform for its dissemination and actively engaging with those who matter most in education, the teachers and their students.
+There are other tremendous philanthropic and government sponsored projects creating amazing media material and scientific insights – we intend to partner with many of them – however, what is missing currently is a co-ordinated, dedicated organisation whose central aim is to take this material and provide an education-focused distribution platform for its dissemination truly worldwide and actively engaging with those who matter most in education, the teachers and their students.
 Science seems to have lost its identity of discovery through adventure, while cold sterile laboratories are not inspiring or engaging.
 We need to rekindle this spirit of adventure in science, to make children want to tune in to what’s happening.
-A tall ship, free, under sail on the ocean, is as much a symbol of adventure as it is a marine research facility.
-It will be the focus of our foundation, its identity, and it will inspire students to participate in our work.
+Sailing ships, free, under sail on the ocean, is as much a symbol of adventure as it is a marine research facility.
+It is the focus of our foundation, its identity, and it will inspire students to participate in our work.
 It will help make education active, living and exciting exploration instead of a passive assimilation of data.